 Both divisions regularly conduct customer satisfaction surveys to ensure that customer's needs are being met and that customers are satisfied with the service they are receiving.
-Customer satisfaction in both CCD and Vanquis Bank is very high.
+Customer satisfaction in Home Credit is 95% (2007: 94%) and in Vanquis Bank is 86% (2007: 84%).
 Continued investment in a group co-ordinated community programme helps to foster good relations with customers and the areas in which they live.